 The argument of the function below is var, which I intend to be the variable name.
 Unfortunately, we can't refer to the input as crashes\$var, since R will go look for a variable in crashes named var and get mad when it can't find it.
 To get around this, I do a few things

-'''

-when I call the function, I put the variable name in quotes.
-This makes this text that R can evaluat Inside the function, I make the character string "'crashes$[variable name]'" and assign it to 'vname'
+• When I call the function, I put the variable name in quotes.
+This makes this text that R can evaluate, rather than an object it will try to look for

-'''